y00211003/vmi_auto/README.md

 # vmi_auto
 vmi_auto is named as automation for vmi project

-Humans, this is richard speaking.
-Attion please.
+Humans, this is Richard speaking.
+Attention please.